Chiminea Safety – 13 Safety Tips For Chimineas

 - Bucket of sand nearby – in case you need to put out the fire in a hurry

 Remember, you should never attempt to move your chiminea once it’s lit.
-Gloves or no gloves, it’s never a good idea.
-Have a think before you start about the placing (particularly in relation to any wind blowing) before starting your fire.
+Gloves or no gloves it’s never a good idea.
+Have a think before you start about the placement (particularly in relation to any wind blowing) before starting your fire.

 Not only is the body of the chiminea incredibly hot when the fire is lit, but it’s live flames and should be left alone in one place when lit.

 You might be interested in this article with specific safety tips for clay chimineas.